ovanderzee/clear-folder/README.md

 For brevity you may call this app with 'cf' instead of 'clear-folder'.

 ## Usage
-Since version 4, clear-folder is an es-module.
-To use commonjs modules, use clear-folder version 3.x.x.

 Add a number of names of folders to empty:

 ```json